Wills, Testamentary Trusts, Decedents Estates & Conservatorships

 Select your topic of interest below:

-If you wish to have control over the distribution of your probate estate upon your death, you should consult a licensed attorney about drafting a Will.
+If you wish to answer questions about your individual circumstances and have control over the distribution of your probate estate upon your death, you should consult a licensed Connecticut attorney about drafting a Will.
+Through many years of mentoring, education, and practical experience, the attorneys at the Law Offices of Gryk and Frolich LLC have developed the skills, resources and tools needed to help you create a Will

 A Testamentary Trust can be an effective and efficient way to provide for your minor children — or other loved ones who are unable to care for themselves –after your death.
 The language for the Testamentary Trust is included in your Last Will and Testament and the actual Trust is created upon your death.
 You may change the terms of a Testamentary Trust at any moment during your lifetime; in fact, you may even choose to remove it from your Will.
 However, upon your death, a Testamentary Trust becomes irrevocable.